Sekong province: Culture

-Distinctive cultural features in the province relate to the indigenous ethnic cultures with spiritual links to the land, including five different "Lao Theung" languages with one becoming extinct.
-There are several funerary and sacred forests, Indochina War relics, and a stretch of the Ho Chi Minh Trail.
+Cultural features in the province relate to the indigenous ethnic cultures with spiritual links to the land, including 5 "Lao Theung" languages with 1 becoming extinct.
+There are funerary and sacred forests, Indochina War relics, and a stretch of the Ho Chi Minh Trail.
 To ward off falling bombs during the Indochina War, some animist tribal people placed a talisman above their huts.

-Weaving activity in Sekong City has unique textile designs featuring multicolored lines and is aided by a back-tensioned loom called the "hip loom".
-Katu women also apply a warping technique to their weaving.
-In addition to the Katu, the Talieng (Tarieng) of Sekong City also use back-tensioned looms, as do the Harlak in Kasangkang village, which is located just outside Sekong City.
+Weaving activity in Sekong City has textile designs featuring multicolored lines and is aided by a back-tensioned loom called the "hip loom".
+Katu women apply a warping technique to their weaving.
+In addition to the Katu, the Talieng (Tarieng) of Sekong City use back-tensioned looms, as do the Harlak in Kasangkang village, which is located outside Sekong City.
 The men of the Talieng ethnic group wrap a Tha Khatil cloth around their waist as a traditional costume.
 Among the Mon-Khmer, stripped lines are incorporated into clothing by use of the back strap loom.
 In addition to geometric stripes, decorative patterns include animals or plants, considered to be traditional motifs, or planes and bombs, which have a historical context.
-The textiles produced by Nge ethnic group are attractive.
-Traditional Lao skirts (sin) are a specialty of the Alak group.
-Also of note are Pha Biang (scarves) and Pha Kaan (head cloth scarves), including turbans, bonnets, hats and diadems.
+Traditional skirts (sin) are a specialty of the Alak group.
+Of note are Pha Biang (scarves) and Pha Kaan (head cloth scarves), including turbans, bonnets, hats and diadems.

-Woodcarvings and traditional longhouses are features in many villages, with visitor attractions at Kandone Village.
+Woodcarvings and traditional longhouses are features in some villages, with visitor attractions at Kandone Village.